vermasrijan/srijan-gsoc-2020/README.md

 <to_be_added>

 ## Instructions
-1. For testing purposes, you can run the scripts by either mimicking a 'Coordinator' or by mimicking a 'Client'.
+1. For testing purposes, you can run the scripts by either mimicking a `Coordinator` or by mimicking a `Client`.
+2. Specifications of the dataset -
-2. A toy dataset (MNIST images) has been splitted equally amongst 5 'clients'.
+2.a) A toy dataset (MNIST images) has been splitted equally amongst `5 Clients`.
+2.b)
 3. Directory structure:
 > **A:** Because you don't want to test the code, you want to test the *program*.